-born in Mexico rises from 11.6 to 34.0 percent, the fraction born elsewhere in Latin America (and the Caribbean) rises from 13.2 to 23.7 percent, and the fraction born in Asia rises from 5.7 percent to 16.2 percent.
-The 1970 to 1990 increase in the shares of immigrants coming from Mexico and the rest of Latin America is even larger among those with less than a high-school education, rising from 15.4 to 47.5 percent and from 12.6 to 21.2 percent, respectively.
-By 1990, nearly 7 in 10 (68.7 percent) of the least-skilled U.S. immigrants of working age come from other nations in the Western Hemisphere.
+As the incipient immigration wave gained momentum, the composition of low-skilled immigrants became younger, more likely to have come from Latin America, and more educated.
+These changes were most dramatic between 1970 and 1990.
+During this period, the fraction of foreign-born people age 18 to 33 rose from 28.6 to 43.2 percent, the fraction of males rose from 41.8 to 48.8 percent, and the fraction completing 12 years of education rose from 34.8 to 45.0 percent.
+In terms of origin countries, among immigrants with a high school education or less, the fraction born in Mexico rose from 11.6 to 34.0 percent, the fraction born elsewhere in Latin America (and the Caribbean) rose from 13.2 to 23.7 percent, and the fraction born in Asia rose from 5.7 to 16.2 percent.5 The 1970 to 1990 increase in the shares of immigrants coming from Mexico and the rest of Latin America is even larger among those with less than a high school education, rising from 15.4 to 47.5 percent and from 12.6 to 21.2 percent, respectively.
+By 1990, nearly 7 in 10 (68.7 percent) of the least-skilled U.S. immigrants of working age came from other nations in the Western Hemisphere.

-Durand, Massey, and Zenteno (2001) describe this era of U.S. immigration as one marked by a preponderance of itinerant workers who come to the United States to take seasonal jobs, especially on farms in the Southwest, and often return home during periods when labor demand was slack.
-During the two decades after 1970, the share of low-skilled immigrant workers employed in agriculture does rise, from 3.2 percent to 5.7 percent (as compared to a decline of 3.9 to 3.0 percent among the low-skilled native-born of working age), and the fraction with 10 or fewer years of residence in the United States grows from 34.0 to 45.8 percent.
-However, throughout the sample period, farm workers account for only a small share of low-skilled immigrant employment.
-During the first decades of the late 20th century immigration wave, low-skilled immigrants spread themselves across a wide range of jobs, while concentrating more heavily, when compared to their native-born counterparts, in agriculture, construction, eating and drinking establishments, nondurable manufacturing, and personal services.
+Jorge Durand, Douglas Massey, and Rene Zenteno (2001) describe this era of U.S. immigration as one marked by a preponderance of itinerant workers who came to the United States to take seasonal jobs, especially on farms in the Southwest, and often returned home during periods when labor demand was slack.
+During the two decades after 1970, the share of low-skilled immigrant workers employed in agriculture did rise, from 3.2 to 5.7 percent (as compared with a decline of 3.9 to 3.0 percent among the low-skilled, native-born workers of working age), and the fraction with 10 or fewer years of residence in the United States grew from 34.0 to 45.8 percent.6 However, throughout the sample period, farm workers accounted for only a small share of low-skilled immigrant employment.
+During the first decades of the late 20th century immigration wave, low-skilled immigrants spread themselves across a wide range of jobs, while concentrating more heavily, when compared with their native-born counterparts, in agriculture, construction, eating and drinking establishments, nondurable manufacturing, and personal services.